Email FacebookTwitterMenu burgerClose thin

 what is a broker

-A real estate broker’s job is similar to a stock broker.
+A real estate broker’s job is similar to a stockbroker.
 Real estate brokers are middlemen for a piece of property.
 You’ve dealt with real estate brokers if you’ve sold or bought a home.
 One broker represents you, and another represents the other party in the sale.

 A broker will facilitate the sale of your home, or help you buy another home.
 One thing to note is that you may deal with a real estate agent rather than a real estate broker.
 While they perform similar functions, an agent has less education and certifications than a broker.
 In most states, brokers can work by themselves while agents have to work under the supervision of a broker.

 Real estate brokers earn money through commissions that are based on the price of the sale they help facilitate.
+Make sure it’s clear how that works before agreeing to work with one.

 What Do Insurance Brokers Do?